VILLASframework/documentation/node/types/Socket.md

 # Packet Format {#node-type-socket-format}

+Simulation data is sent in UDP (or IP, or Ethernet) packets over standard IP / Ethernet networks.
+We designed a lightweight message format (or protocol) to facilitate a fast transmission.
 The on-wire format of the network datagrams is not subject to a standardization process.
-It's a very simple packet-based format which includes:

- - 32bit floating-point or integer values
- - 32bit timestamp (integral seconds)
- - 32bit timestamp (integral nanoseconds)
- - 16bit sequence number
- - 4bit version identified
- - and several flags...

-## Message
+Usually a a simulator sends one message per timestep.
 A message contains a variable number of values.
-Usually a a simulator sends one message per timestep.

-Simulation data is encapsulated in UDP packages in sent over IP networks like the internet.
-We designed a lightweight message format (or protocol) to facilitate a fast transmission.

-@diafile msg_format.dia
+Each message contains a header with the following fields:

+ - 32 bit floating-point or integer values
+ - 32 bit timestamp (integral seconds)
+ - 32 bit timestamp (integral nanoseconds)
+ - 16 bit sequence number
+ - 4 bit version identifier

+ Timestamps are represented in [Unix time](https://en.wikipedia.org/wiki/Unix_time).

+@image html msg_format.svg width=75%

 For now, only the first message type (`data`) is used.
 Therefore the complete protocol is **stateless**.